bitmark-inc/feral-file-docs/learning/about.md

 ### 2023

 * In March, *[Chain Reaction](https://feralfile.com/exhibitions/chain-reaction-tan)*, curated by Christiane Paul (Whitney Museum of American Art), examined digital art’s evolving relationship with blockchain.
 That same month, *[Lee Mullican.PCX](https://feralfile.com/exhibitions/leemullican-pcx-ff8)*, Feral File’s first collaboration with an artist’s estate, reintroduced Mullican’s 1980s computer-generated work to new audiences.
-* In May, Refik Anadol launched *[Data Universe Burn](https://feralfile.com/research-and-development/data-universe-burn)*—a blockchain-based thank-you to collectors following the success of *[Unsupervised](https://feralfile.com/explore/exhibitions/unsupervised-sla)*.
+* In May, Refik Anadol launched *[Data Universe Burn](https://feralfile.com/research-and-development/data-universe-burn)* — a blockchain-based thank-you to collectors following the success of *[Unsupervised](https://feralfile.com/explore/exhibitions/unsupervised-sla)*.
 * In June, Feral File marked its second anniversary with two exhibitions: *[The Experiment](https://retrospective.feralfile.com/the-experiment-6jy)*, reflecting on the origins of *a2p*, and *[FF1.0](https://retrospective.feralfile.com/ff1)*, which revisited one work from each of our first 33 exhibitions.
 * In September, *[SOURCE](https://feralfile.com/exhibitions/source)* became Feral File’s first non-commercial exhibition.
 * In October, MoMA launched the [Postcard Project](https://www.moma.org/calendar/exhibitions/5618): an experiment in collective creativity on the blockchain, inviting public collaboration and participation.